 What not to do When Proofing Pizza Dough

-If you place the dough balls in a small container, the dough balls in grow and stick to each other.
+If you place the pizza dough balls in a small container, the dough balls grow and stick to each other.

 So, bigger is better; your dough will need space and confined air to rise appropriately.

-At the end of the pizza dough proofing period, the dough will be about twice its original size and have developed rich yeasty flavors.
+At the end of the pizza dough proofing period, the dough will rise about twice its original size and have developed rich yeasty flavors.

-An extended proofing period will result in a better flavor, crust, crumb, and overall appearance, however, it’s also essential to make sure over-proofing doesn’t occur.
+An extended proofing period will result in a better flavor, crust, crumb, and overall appearance; however, it’s also essential to ensure that over-proofing doesn’t occur.

 If the fermented dough has rested for too long, the surplus of carbon dioxide in the dough will lead to large air bubbles that can pop and deflate the dough.

-Better if you do this to Proof Pizza Dough
+Here’s What to do to Proof Pizza Dough

-It is best to place the pizza dough to rise in a proof box for a better rise as these types of containers are air-tight and specially made for this purpose.
+It is best to place the pizza dough in a proof box for a better rise, as these containers are air-tight and specially made for this purpose.

-However, if you don’t have or want to get a proof box, any container with a tight seal will do.
+However, if you don’t have or want to get a pizza dough proofing box, any container with a tight seal will do.